 Are there any upfront costs that I will have to pay?

-We believe that it is unreasonable to expect clients to make any upfront payments for our advice and services when they are seeking compensation for an illness or injury that was caused by another party.
-We believe that it is thoroughly unjust to expect clients to be at a financial loss on top of the preexisting concerns relating to the condition.
+We believe that it is unreasonable to expect people to make any upfront payments for legal advice and services when they are seeking compensation for an illness or injury that was caused by another party.

-With that in mind, we are pleased to offer clients the ability to utilise our services on a no win, no fee basis.
-This means that no upfront costs will be requested, and we will only seek payment upon successful completion of your case.
-If we are unsuccessful in securing your compensation, you will not have to pay us a penny.
+With that in mind, your solicitor will be pleased to offer their services on a no win no fee basis.
+This means that no upfront costs will be requested, and they will only seek payment upon successful completion of your case.
+If they are unsuccessful in securing your compensation, you will not have to pay them a penny.